Learning and development

 How we support children transferring to school

 We have strong links with our feeder primary school and liaise closely with any school that one of our children will be attending.
-We make weekly visit into our feeder school’s library throughout the year, familiarising the children with the school surroundings.
-We also attend story time with the reception class at school once a week during the summer term.
-Class teachers are welcomed into the setting and are able to meet the children and Cohorts of tracking are shared with the teachers.
+Class teachers are welcomed into the setting and are able to meet the children and staff share relevant developmental information with them.
 Social stories are shared with the children to explain routines at school and familiarise them with photos of their class teachers, teaching assistants, head teachers playtime supervisors and other staff.
 Extra transition meetings are organised for children with SEND to ensure all information is passed on accurately.

 Specialist skills or training our staff have